cassmastern/lers-sandbox/readme.md

 # MkDocs Material

 A modular, Dockerized documentation site built with MkDocs Material.
-Designed as a playground for CICD and accessibility (AODA/WCAG) features, and, hopefully, as a showcase.
+Designed as a playground for CICD, development and dark-light 'theme-ing' of various diagram formats (PlantUML, Mermaid, Graphviz), accessibility (AODA/WCAG) features, and, hopefully, as a showcase.

 ## Features